yashshah1603/Mobile_Comp_Group52/Bhargav_Reddy_readme.txt

 Track the steps taken by the person and save it to the DB Add water consumption and workout details.
 The Exercise Activity page has 5 workout buttons and selecting each button will give benefits recommended duration and amount of calories burnt.
 For now the recommended duration value is hardcoded but it will dynamically change based on the fuzzy logic and ML prediction algorithm.
-If the heart rate reading is more than 150 we prompt an alert to the user asking if the user is ok?
+If the heart rate reading is more than 150 we prompt an alert to the user asking if he’s ok?
 If No is selected then we contacted the emergency services for help.
 If YES is selected we ignore it.

 Overview of My project: